 There is no cure for asthma.
 However, it can be controlled by regularly taking prescribed allergy and asthma medication and avoiding triggers, such as:

-Asthma is treated with prescription medications administered via inhalers, nebulizers, or pills.
+Asthma may be treated with prescription medications administered via inhalers, nebulizers, or pills.
 Some medications help with acute attacks while others are taken daily to control symptoms.

 Seek medical attention immediately if any of the following occurs:

 Patient First treats many conditions at our urgent care centers including asthma.
 You can visit any Patient First center from 8am to 8pm, any day of the week – no appointment is needed

 Your Preferred Center